When you have a loose tooth, you know what to do.

 In some parts of the world the Tooth Fairy has whiskers and a tail.
 That’s right, there’s a Tooth Mouse!

-In France, it's called La Petite Souris, which means “the little mouse,” and at night this small and stealthy mouse sneaks under pillows to exchange the tooth for money or treats.
+In France, it's called La Petite Souris, which means “the little mouse.”
+At night this small and stealthy mouse sneaks under pillows.
+It exchanges the tooth for money or treats.

 Photo by iStockphoto/Giorez

 In many Middle Eastern countries, kids don’t leave their teeth for a mouse or a fairy.
-Instead they take their tooth outside and throw it up in the air, aiming for the sun.
+They take their tooth outside and throw it up in the air, aiming for the sun.

 Photo by iStockPhoto/Anna Anisimova

-In Japan, they throw their teeth too, but the bottom teeth are thrown up into the air, while the top teeth are tossed to the ground – it’s to copy the direction the teeth grow in.
+In Japan, they throw their teeth too.
+The bottom teeth are thrown up into the air.
+The top teeth are tossed on the ground.
+This way they copy the direction the teeth grow in.

-In Nepal, it’s actually bad luck if a bird makes off with your baby tooth, so kids their bury their teeth in secret spots.
-Malaysian kids bury their teeth in the ground too, it’s seen as returning the tooth back to nature.
+In Nepal, it’s actually bad luck if a bird makes off with your baby tooth.
+So kids theere bury their teeth in secret spots.
+Malaysian kids bury their teeth in the ground too.
+They think of it as returning the tooth back to nature.

-It’s thought that burying the tooth near a hospital will help the kid grow up to be a doctor, or in the playground of a school encourages their child to be a teacher someday.
+It’s thought that burying the tooth near a hospital will help the kid grow up to be a doctor.
+Or burying it in the playground of a school encourages them to be a teacher someday.
 Soccer fields are popular, because everyone wants to be a good player!